Asia-Hewett/solar_v_emissions_project/logs/asia.md

 07:16 P.M.
 Getting started on a second attempt for the day 09:12 P.M.
 Finished "Population by State" graph which I know was a total waste of time... but I wanted it...
 09:31 P.M.
-Had to fix the csv's to show state abbreviations so I could merge the emissions data with the population data
+Had to fix the csv's to show state abbreviations so I could merge the emissions data with the population data 09:43 P.M.
+Emissions data had to be updated to fit the previous edits as well